sunshine055/reduce_disinformation/README.md

   iii.
 The excuse: Disinformation campaign is hard to define.
 There is a fine line between stating and mis-stating a point of information is "disinformation".
 There is a real risk of discouraging legitimate discussion about hard-to-parse points of science and issues.
         Rebuttal:
 5. Spreaders of disinformation
+    a) Summary
-    a) Elected and appointed officials
+        Elected and appointed officials
-    b) Behind-the-scenes groups: Industry associations, lobbying groups, advocacy groups
-    c) News and Opinion Providers
+        Behind-the-scenes groups: Industry associations, lobbying groups, advocacy groups News and Opinion Providers
+    b) Accumulated raw articles, reports, links.
-6. Platforms for disinformation
+6. Providers of platforms for disinformation
+    a) Summary
+    b) Accumulated raw articles, reports, links.
+7. Financial supporters, both direct and indirect, of disinformation
+    a) notes
-7. Financial supporters of disinformation: Archived articles, reports, links.
+    b) Accumulated raw articles, reports, links.
 8. Methods for Reducing the flow of finance from financial supporters of disinformation to platformers and spreaders.
 9. An Example
-10. Accumulated raw links, headlines and other information (the brunt of this page is here).
-11. Saved information on how to edit this page.
+10. Saved information on how to edit this page.

 --------------------------------------
 1. Intro.